Basics on Printing Checks and MICR Toner

 A: No, we are not aware of any MICR cartridges currently on the market made for color laserjet printers:

 Because of the chemical makeup of the toner for the color laserjet printers, it is unlikely that an acceptable formula will be found that is capable of producing a consistent quality magnetic signal.
-Also, most color laserjet toner (even the black) is made of up a synthetic components or chemicals, not the iron ore found in MICR toner cartridges.
+Also, most color laserjet toner (even the black) is made of up a synthetic components or chemicals, mainly a polymer based toner, not the iron ore found in MICR toner cartridges.

 Troubleshooting - Print Quality Issues